MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/real-time-activity-service/rta-best-practices.md

 ms.localizationpriority: medium
 ---

-# Real Time Activity (RTA) Best Practices
+# Best Practices for the RTA service

-These best practices will help you make the most out of your title's use of RTA.
+These best practices will help you make the most out of your title's use of the Real Time Activity (RTA) service.

 ## The Basics